Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The differences in the structure of the asymptotic series in the cases of QCD and QED: the four-loop analysis

-For the sake of completeness we also consider various definitions of masses for charged leptons in QED.
-In the case of electron and muon the directly measurable parameters are their pole masses.
-In spite of the fact that the heavy $\tau$-lepton is decaying rather fast, one can also introduce as its main characteristic the pole mass as well and extract it from the corresponding experimental data for the threshold behavior of the $\tau^+\tau^-$ total cross-section production in $e^+e^-$ collisions \cite{Anashin:2007zz}.
-However, like in the case of quarks, it is also possible to define the $\rm{\overline{MS}}$-scheme running masses of charged leptons, which may be also used in the analysis of the experimental data \cite{Xing:2007fb}.
-In view of this it is useful to study the relation between pole and running masses of charged leptons.
+Turn now to the study of the PT series for the relation between the pole $M_l$ and running masses $\overline{m}_l(\mu^2)$ of the charged leptons ($e, \mu, \tau$) in QED.
+In the case of the electron and muon their pole masses are the directly measurable parameters.
+In spite of the fact that the heavy $\tau$-lepton is decaying rather fast, one can also introduce as its main characteristic the pole mass as well.
+It may be extracted, for instance, from the corresponding experimental data for the threshold behavior of the $\tau^+\tau^-$ total cross-section production in $e^+e^-$ collisions (see e.g. \cite{Anashin:2007zz}).
+However, like in the case of quarks, it is also possible to define the $\rm{\overline{MS}}$-scheme running masses of the charged leptons which may be also used in the analysis of the experimental data \cite{Xing:2007fb}.
+Let us consider the structure of the ratio $M_l/\overline{m}_l(\overline{m}^2_l)$ in more details.